Student in canoes on river

 Learning activities

-Students will work in small groups to complete a series of challenges.
+Student will work in small teams to complete a series of challenges.
 Each of these activities is designed to assist students to understand and develop leadership qualities, teamwork and resilience.

 On completion, students will reflect on each activity and the qualities they thought were important in providing an effective outcome.